Troubleshooting Common Errors in Petroleum Office

 - For

-PO.UnitConverter(), verify that the unit abbreviations are valid — use the ribbon unit converter to browse available units
+PO.UnitConverter(), verify that the unit abbreviations are valid — open the Unit Converter in the Tools group to browse the available units by category

 #NUM! — Value Out of Range